 Here are golf simulator softwares that are compatible with each of the tracking systems listed in the previous section:

-- SkyTrak: excellent compatibility that includes E6 CONNECT, The Golf Club, WGT, Creative Golf 3D, Fitness Golf, Golfismo, and ProTee Play
+- SkyTrak+: E6 CONNECT, The Golf Club 2019, WGT, Creative Golf, Fitness Golf, Golfisimo, and ProTee Play

-- FlightScope Mevo+: E6 CONNECT (trimmed or full version), various FlightScope apps on Android/iOS
+- FlightScope Mevo+: E6 CONNECT (trimmed or full version), various FlightScope apps on Android/iOS, TGC 2019, Creative Golf, Awesome Golf, GSPro

-- FlightScope X3: FlightScope VX app, E6 CONNECT
+- FlightScope X3: FlightScope VX app, E6 CONNECT, TGC 2019, Creative Golf, Awesome Golf, GSPro

 There is, of course, more great software out there.
-The QED Ignite/Refine/Succeed software is impressive, and I definitely recommend trying it out if you get a Uneekor system.
+The QED Ignite/View/Refine/Refine+ software is impressive, and I definitely recommend trying it out if you get a Uneekor system.

 Projectors are an optional component of golf simulators, but they are probably not something you’ll be able to DIY.